khadija199904/Applied-Data-science-Capstone-IBM--Projects/Module 4/README.md

 # Module 4: Predictive Analysis (Classification)

-## Project Overview
+## Overview

-This project focuses on using machine learning to predict whether the first stage of the Falcon 9 rocket will land successfully.
+This Module focuses on using machine learning to predict whether the first stage of the Falcon 9 rocket will land successfully.
 The goal is to build an accurate classification model that can assist in making informed business decisions and improve operational efficiency.

 ## Objectives